 It's a great combination for breakfast, especially if you enjoy them.
 Banana is a good source of carbohydrates, vitamins and minerals.
 Peanut butter is a good source of plant based fat and protein to keep you satisfied.

-High protein add-ins: Greek yogurt, peanut butter, peanut butter powder, cottage cheese, protein powder, etc. This peanut butter banana overnight oats recipe has 3 of these high protein add-ins to make it satisfying.
+High protein add-ins: Greek yogurt, peanut butter, peanut butter powder, cottage cheese, protein powder, etc. This peanut butter banana overnight oats with yogurt recipe has 3 of these high protein add-ins to make it satisfying.

 Other good overnight oats recipes